The Amazing Race 19: Development and filming

 This season traveled a little over 35000 mi to 20 cities across four continents.
 This season included first-time visits to Denmark, Indonesia, Malawi, and Belgium.
 Filming started on June 18, 2011, with teams seen leaving Los Angeles International Airport and heading to Taiwan.
 As with the previous season, racers had a task they had to perform before receiving tickets to their first destination.
-American film crews were also spotted in Hillerød, Denmark.
+American film crews were also spotted in Hillerød, Denmark on July 4.

 Two new game elements were introduced in this season.
 Leg 1 introduced the Hazard: a penalty that one team incurred for being the last team to finish the starting line task.
 According to Phil Keoghan, the Hazard was added to "test people's mental strength out of the gate", and claimed that it had a "rolling effect" throughout the rest of the season.
-Leg 2 was the first time in which two teams were eliminated at the pit stop.
+Leg 2 was the first time in which two teams were eliminated at the Pit Stop.

 During the first leg, Kaylani Paliotta lost her passport at a gas station while en route from Hsi Lai Temple to Los Angeles International Airport.
 Kaylani & Lisa returned to the gas station to search for the passport, but could not find it and opted to proceed to the airport, hoping that another racer had picked it up.
 The camera crew accompanying the team had seen the dropped passport, but could not act on it, and instead informed production of the situation.
 Production prepared to conduct an impromptu elimination and Phil Keoghan rushed to the airport.
 The passport was found by two bystanders who had previously helped another team at the gas station.
 After posting about the incident on Twitter, a fan of the show advised them to take the passport to the airport, and they were able to return it to Kaylani before her scheduled flight.

 Leg 5 was supposed to take place in Laos.
 However, a monsoon caused heavy flooding in the country and forced the production team to construct an additional leg in Thailand instead.
 Laos would eventually be visited later in The Amazing Race 31.

+Release

+Broadcast

+On March 28, 2011, The Amazing Race was renewed for a nineteenth season set to air during the 2011–12 television schedule.
+On August 31, 2011, CBS announced that the season would premiere on September 25.

 Marketing

-Discover gift card returned as one of the sponsors.
+Discover Card returned as one of the sponsors.
 Travelocity continued to sponsor the show, while Ford also returned as one of the sponsors, with their fifth generation Ford Mustang appearing as a prize car in the 10th leg, customized by the winner.

-Cast
+Contestants

-Some of the more prominent members of the cast included Survivor: Africa winner Ethan Zohn and Survivor: The Amazon winner Jenna Morasca, former sailor Zac Sunderland, professional snowboarders Andy Finch and Tommy Czeschin and former American football tight end Marcus Pollard.
+Some of the more prominent members of the cast included Survivor: Africa winner Ethan Zohn and Survivor: The Amazon winner Jenna Morasca, former sailor Zac Sunderland, professional snowboarders Andy Finch and Tommy Czeschin and former NFL tight end Marcus Pollard.